 2. Filtering capability

-Claims 60+ Contaminants incl chlorine, heavy metals, pathogens, etc Note: Unknown proprietary technology
+Claims 60+ Contaminants incl chlorine, heavy metals, pathogens, etc. Lacks independent testing / certification Note: Unknown proprietary technology

-Independently tested for 70+ contaminants incl microplastics and lead
+Independently tested / certified for filtration of 100+ contaminants incl microplastics and lead

 3. Water flow